 Redistribution of pressure and management of friction and shear are key elements that can be facilitated through the use of effective patient handling and positioning equipment.
-Air transfer technology reduces the pull force by 80-90%, making it easier to transfer and reposition.
-Additionally, patients will be moved on a stable cushion of air, eliminating shear forces and significantly reducing friction when supine or turning laterally.
+Air transfer technology reduces the pull force by up to 90%\, making it easier to transfer and reposition.
+Additionally, patients will be moved on a stable cushion of air, eliminating shear forces and significantly reducing friction when repositioning or turning laterally.
 This ease of transfer benefits the patient by minimizing risk for soft tissue damage and benefits the caregiver by minimizing risk for work-related injury.

-Manages Microclimate with Advanced Breathable Fabric Technology\
+Manages Microclimate with Advanced Breathable Fabric Technology\\

 When considering the ideal conditions for pressure injury prevention, the local temperature and moisture, or relative humidity (microclimate), at the interface of body and support surface are often linked.
-HoverTech's highly breathable fabric assists in creating an optimal microclimate by allowing air to circulate at that interface and moisture to evaporate.
-This enhancement protects the integrity of the patient's skin and minimizes the potential for pressure and moisture related injuries.
+HoverMatt Breathable products assist in creating an optimal microclimate by allowing moisture and heat to evaporate.
+This protects the patient's skin integrity and minimizes the potential for pressure and moisture related injuries.